Deploy PostgreSQL in 5 minutes

 - A PostgreSQL database on your Hikube tenant

-- A replicated cluster with a primary and standby for high availability
+- A replicated cluster with a primary and standby instances for high availability

 - Configured users and roles, with passwords stored in Kubernetes Secrets